-The Golf Club at Linville Land Harbor didn’t just happen, it evolved over time; twenty-three years to be exact.
+The Golf Club at Linville Land Harbor didn’t just happen, it evolved over time; thirteen years to be exact.
 Work started in the fall of 1969 under the guidance of well-known course architect Tom Jackson.
 The course was built on 53 acres of land and the original routing called for a 9-hole layout with no plans to build a second nine.
 But when the course opened in the spring of 1972 during the rise of golf’s popularity, it was quickly determined that 9 holes would simply not be enough to quell the demand.
 Ten years later in the summer of 1982, long-time course superintendent/General Manager Ernie Hayes designed, developed and opened the back 9, creating the 18-hole layout you see today.

 In the Spring of 1992 the original clubhouse structure was razed and replaced by the current Golf House.
 Inside you’ll find The Golf Shop at the Linville Land Harbor Golf Club, which is open to the public and includes a fully-stocked golf shop with all of the latest equipment and offers moderately priced golf apparel from top designers as well as various golf necessities.
-Top brands include Under Armour, Columbia, Bermuda Sands, Titleist, Wilson Staff, Tervis, Callaway & Srixon.
+Top brands include Under Armour, Columbia, Bermuda Sands, Titleist, Wilson Staff, Tervis, Callaway & Srixon, and Chase 54.
 In addition to golf, they have a complete line of tennis, pickleball & fishing equipment.
 They also keep a number of Land Harbor logoed items on hand that even a non-golfer would enjoy wearing.

 Linville Land Harbor Golf Club is a semi-private facility owned by the property owners.
 It’s located in Linville, North Carolina and sits at an elevation of 3,600 feet making summer weather crisp and cool.
 It’s not visible from the main road in fact it’s a couple of miles into the community to get to the Golf House.